L402: Authentication and Payments for the Lightning-Native Web

 we’re also releasing Aperture, our

-implementation of an HTTP-402 (Payment Required) LSAT reverse proxy which is
+implementation of an HTTP-402 (Payment Required) L402 reverse proxy which is

 used in production today by Lightning